Vualto/vudrm-public-docs/docs/source/DeveloperDocumentation/PackagingGuides/aws.md

 -	Set “Initialization vector in manifest” to “Exclude”
 -	Add a “Resource ID”
 -	Set the “System ID” to “94ce86fb-07ff-4f43-adb8-93d2fa968ca2”
--	Set the “URL” to that of your api gateway
+-	Set the “URL” to that of your API gateway
 -	Set the “Constant initilization vector” to “00000000000000000000000000000000”

 ### 12. Configure the outputs “Outputs”.
 (Use the same one as above)